Do current observations support transient acceleration of our universe?: Introduction

-Following the history of transitions of our universe from its accelerating to $\Longleftrightarrow$ decelerating phase, one natural question that one may ask is the following: do we expect another transition of our universe from its present accelerating expansion to future decelerating phase?
+Following the history of transitions of our universe, that means from (i) its early accelerating phase to the intermediate decelerating phase and then (ii) from the intermediate decelerating phase to the presently observed accelerating phase, one natural question that one may ask is the following: do we expect another transition of our universe from its present accelerating expansion to the future decelerating phase?
 This is a very crucial question in the context of modern cosmology since if our universe starts decelerating again in near future then we have to understand the immediate consequences of this decelerating phase.
-With the accumulation of a large number of potential cosmological probes from different sources, perhaps it is possible to extract more information about the possible indication of a future deceleration.
-Therefore, in the present article this has been our main theme where we investigate a specific cosmological theory, namely, the gravitationally influenced adiabatic matter creation theory in light of the presently available cosmological datasets.
-In the next paragraph we describe the motivation of taking this specific theory for our investigations.
+With the accumulation of a large number of potential cosmological probes, one may try to extract some information about the possibility of a decelerating phase of our universe in the near future.
+Even though the standard $\Lambda$-cold dark matter ($\Lambda$CDM) cosmology, which gives a fantastic fit to a large number of observational data, predicts an eternal cosmic acceleration, however, we recall that the main ingredients of $\Lambda$CDM, namely dark matter and dark energy are not clearly understood yet.
+Additionally, with the improvement of the observational data, we have witnessed the challenges to the $\Lambda$CDM cosmology for several observational discrepancies, see the recent reviews \cite{DiValentino:2021izs,Perivolaropoulos:2021jda}.
+As a consequence, alternative cosmological models beyond $\Lambda$CDM are getting massive attention to describe the dynamical history of the universe in agreement with the latest observations.
+Among various alternatives to the standard $\Lambda$CDM cosmology, the cosmological scenario driven by the gravitationally influenced adiabatic matter creation is an excellent alternative for various reasons.
+In the next paragraph we describe the potential nature of the particle creation theory.